saad-khannn/webcam-game/README.md

   5. Run ```python3 game_mac.py``` one more time and this should start the game

 ## Instructions
-There are 4 features that you must focus on while playing this game.
+There are 4 key features of the Webcam Game.

 1. The face detection square
 2. The red cirlce
 3. The timer
 4. The score

-The face detection square will be shown as long as your face is clearly visible to the webcam. <br/>
+The face detection square will be shown as long as your face is visible to the webcam and detected by the game.
+Move your head and/or body to move your face detection box and collect as many circles as you can before the round ends. <br/>
 The red circle spawns at a random position at the beginning of every round.
 Every time you collect a circle, a new circle will spawn at another random position. <br/>
-The timer shows how many seconds are left for the round.
+The timer shows how many seconds are left in the round.
 Each round lasts 60 seconds. <br/>
 The score shows the number of circles you have collected in the round. <br/>

 To exit the game, make sure Caps Lock is turned off and press the "Q" key.

 #### Tips
 * Play the game in a well-lit area.
-* Ensure that you have enough room to comfortably move around while still staying within the range of the webcam.
+* Ensure that you have enough room to comfortably move around while staying within the range of the webcam.